The Informed Investor

 Fiduciary

-Only a financial advisor that acts as your fiduciary is technically responsible for putting your best interests first at all times.
+Only a financial advisor who acts as your fiduciary is technically responsible for always putting your best interests first.
 There is too much at risk, so only work with those who agree, in writing, to act as your fiduciary advisor.

 Experience

-With investing, financial industry experience is critical.
+Financial industry experience is critical in investing.
 You are usually best served working with an advisory firm with decades of experience, not just a few years.
-Ideally, look for a firm that has helped clients navigate through many types of economic and market environments.
+Ideally, look for a firm that has helped clients navigate many economic and market environments.

 Support

-To build and protect wealth properly, a financial advisor needs to understand and stay current with regard to your needs.
+A financial advisor must understand and stay current regarding your needs to build and protect wealth adequately.
 Meeting annually is not enough.
-Look for a firm that meets with you quarterly so they can help you stay prepared and proactive for whatever the market throws your way.
+Look for a firm that meets with you quarterly to help you stay prepared and proactive for whatever the market throws your way.

-Just like with the ESG ratings, many of the same concepts apply to finding the right advice.
-Look for a financial advisor that first meets all of these requirements, then ask about ESG knowledge.
+Like with the ESG ratings, many of the same concepts apply to finding the right advice.
+Look for a financial advisor who meets these requirements, then ask about ESG knowledge.
 That can be the cherry on top.

 Getting Started With ICC

-ICC has been serving individuals and businesses with financial planning and investments for decades.
-Our team of advisors operates with transparency and integrity using investment and management strategies crafted around your goals and expectations.
-Reach out to our team today to learn how we can help you or your institution.
+ICC has served individuals and businesses with financial planning and investments for decades.
+Our team of advisors operates with transparency and integrity, using investment and management strategies crafted around your goals and expectations.
+Contact our team today to learn how we can help you or your institution.

 [i] Doyle, Timothy.
 “Ratings That Don’t Rate: The Subjective World of ESG Ratings Agencies.”
 The Harvard Law School Forum on Corporate Governance, The President and Fellows of Harvard College, 7 Aug.
 2018, corpgov.law.harvard.edu/2018/08/07/ratings-that-dont-rate-the-subjective-world-of-esg-ratings-agencies/.